Viña del Mar International Song Festival: 1990s and 2000s

-In the first years of dictatorship Pinochet was a common guest at the festival.
-Pinochet's advisor Jaime Guzmán was also spotted on occasion at the festival.
-Festival presenter Antonio Vodanovic publicly praised the dictator and his wife Lucia Hiriart on one occasion on behalf of "the Chilean youth".
-Supporters of the dictatorship appropriated the song Libre of Nino Bravo, and this song was performed by Edmundo Arrocet in the first post-coup edition while Pinochet was present in the public.
-From 1980 onward when the festival begun to be aired internationally the regime used it to promote a favourable image of Chile internationally.
-For that purpose in 1981 the festival spent a big budget on bringing popular foreign artist including Miguel Bosé, Julio Iglesias and Camilo Sesto.
-The folk music contest of the Viña del Mar International Song Festival had become increasingly politicized during the Allende years and was suspended by organizers from the time of the coup until 1980.
+In 2025, the event was postponed to the 1st of March due to a near-nationwide power outage.

 "El Monstruo"

 Traditionally, the Festival's audience openly demonstrates its acceptance or displeasure with the established acts performing there, as well as contestants in the two competitions.
 As a result, the Chilean media has nicknamed the Festival's audience El Monstruo ("The Monster").
 Earning acceptance from El Monstruo usually has a direct impact on an artist's popularity in the rest of Latin America.
 This is particularly true for Spanish speaking pop stars.
 Conversely, booing artists off the stage is not uncommon.